lephong/lephong.github.io/_pages/about.md

 Hello!
 I am a Reader (~ associate professor) at the [School of Computer Science, University of St Andrews](https://www.st-andrews.ac.uk/computer-science/).
 My background spans both academia and industry, with expertise in natural language processing and machine learning.
 I am passionate about translating cutting-edge research into real-world applications, and I maintain a deep curiosity about fundamental scientific mysteries—particularly the emergence of human language.

 I got my PhD degree from [ILLC, University of Amsterdam](https://www.illc.uva.nl/) under the supervision of [Willem Zuidema](https://staff.fnwi.uva.nl/w.zuidema/).
-Following that, I worked as a postdoctoral researcher with [Prof. Ivan Titov](https://ivan-titov.org/) at the University of Edinburgh and as a research fellow at the University of Manchester.
+Following that, I worked as a postdoctoral researcher with [Ivan Titov](https://ivan-titov.org/) at the University of Edinburgh and as a research fellow at the University of Manchester.
 After more than four years at Amazon, I returned to academia to pursue my own research agenda.

 News